paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-071-computation-of-retired-pay.md

 (4)

-  (A) The term “disposable retired pay” means the total monthly retired pay to which a member is entitled (as determined pursuant to subparagraph (B) 11 So in original.
-Probably should be followed by a second closing parenthesis. less amounts which—
+  (A) The term “disposable retired pay” means the total monthly retired pay to which a member is entitled less amounts which—

     (i) are owed by that member to the United States for previous overpayments of retired pay and for recoupments required by law resulting from entitlement to retired pay;